darienc03/website-sign-up-form/README.md

 Hello, this is a form for a website sign up.
-I am just starting out and this is my first project of sorts.
-Thank you for reading
+This is my first project of sorts.
+Feel free to give pointers.
+Thank you for reading :)